Salary Negotiation Prep After the Meeting: What to Document First

 When should salary negotiation prep begin?

-During the interview process, not after the offer arrives.
+During the meeting process, not after the offer arrives.
 Document role scope, decision-maker language, and evidence of higher-level ownership as soon as you hear it.

 Document role scope, expected ownership, business priorities, and any compensation signals or unanswered questions.
 That record becomes useful in the offer conversation.